syswe/bidpazar-web/docs/LIVE-STREAM.md

 ---

 _For more details on the platform structure, see `docs/STRUCTURE.md`._
-_For technical configuration of WebRTC, see `docs/MEDIASOUP-SETUP.md`._
+_For technical configuration of Jitsi Meet, see `docs/JITSI-SETUP.md`._
 _For logging standards, see `docs/LOGGING.md`._